-Through Low-Income Assessment, PPL Electric Utilities will offer a broad selection of no-cost energysaving improvements and education to qualifying low-income customers residing in single-family homes, individually metered multifamily units, and manufactured homes.20 Direct installation of energy efficiency measures for lighting, water aeration, and weatherization will be offered through PPL Electric Utilities' in-home and remote assessment delivery channels.
-Additionally, PPL Electric Utilities may offer comprehensive measures, such as ductless mini-split heat pumps, heat pump maintenance, heat pump water heaters, and smart thermostats through the in-home assessment delivery channel.
+Through Low-Income Assessment, PPL Electric Utilities will offer a broad selection of no-cost energy-saving improvements and education to qualifying low-income customers residing in single-family homes, individually metered multifamily units, and manufactured homes.
+Direct installation of energy efficiency measures for lighting, water aeration, and weatherization will be offered through PPL Electric Utilities' in-home and remote assessment delivery channels.
+Additionally, PPL Electric Utilities will offer comprehensive measures, such as ductless mini-split heat pumps, heat pump maintenance, heat pump water heaters, building shell measures, and smart thermostats through the in-home assessment delivery channel.

 Low-income residents in individually metered multifamily units will be eligible for all measures provided in the Low-Income Assessment, but specific measures may require landlord approval.
 Common space in multifamily building will be treated separately through PPL Electric Utilities' Non-Residential Program.
-Multifamily buildings' eligibility requirements are not affected by the number of living units in the buildings.
-All delivery channels are subject to available funding and must fall within the overall acquisition cost of the program.
+Multifamily buildings' eligibility requirements are not affected by the number of living units in the